NCommander/dnscatcher/docs/technical_overview.md

 After this process, the server is in RUNNING mode and is fully ready to process client requests.

+### DNS Diagnostic Checks
+As a design goal, one of many DNSCatcher's features is to provide a health indicator to the state of the recursive resolver infrastructure as used on the Internet.
+To this end, DNSCatcher clients run a comprehensive set of tests checking the behavior and data returned by recursive resolvers.

+To this end, the Catcher server will create a set of authoritive domains and records that test aspects of various RFCs to ensure they're correctly implemented such as CD bit handling, various DNSSEC hashing algrthimns, and RRtype handling.
+For more information, see the Client section on Resolver Diagonsitics.

+This data is collected and processed by the server.

 ### DNS RR Validation
 As DNSCatcher's primary purpose is to provide validation and cross-check of DNS records, the server is primarily entrusted to building safe paths to validate records and return their status to the client as detailed above.